 This one seems like common sense, but a lot of people still neglect this area of their lives.
 Getting the recommended 7-8 hours of sleep a night is crucial to your mental well-being.

-If you’re interested in hearing more this, the ADAA discusses the connection between anxiety and sleep in length.
+If you’re interested in hearing more about this, the ADAA discusses the connection between anxiety and sleep on their site.

 Eating poorly and skipping meals can negatively impact your mental health.
-Harvard Medical School has a really interesting article specifically discussing anti-anxiety foods.
-You can check it out here
+Harvard medical school has a really interesting article specifically discussing anti-anxiety foods.
+You can check in out here

-This can be a friend, family member, professional or anyone else you feel comfortable sharing your experiences and feelings with.
+This can be a friend, family member, professional, or anyone else you feel comfortable sharing your experiences with.